San Francisco Navigation Centers:

 Access to Navigation Centers is determined on a case-by-case basis by the Department of Homelessness and Supportive Housing.
 Navigation Center services are coordinated with the Encampment Resolution Team and the Coordinated Entry System.
 Navigation Centers do not accept external referrals or drop-ins.

-Since opening, the Navigation Centers have bought over 1,150 highly vulnerable people off of the streets, and 72% of these guests have existed to housing.[i]
+Since opening, the Navigation Centers have brought over 1,150 highly vulnerable people off of the streets, and 72% of these guests have exited to housing.[i]

 Mission Navigation Center